R-Lum/xlum_specification/README.md

 # XSYG
-Preliminary repository for XSYG format repository
+Preliminary repository for XSYG format repository.

+**This repository will be moved out and become public after the format specification was published**